 In two simple trades, a man recently turned $766 into $107,758.
-Those kinds of trades spark interest from all kinds of investors, big and small.
+Those kinds of trades spark interest from all kinds of options traders, big and small…

-This guide reviews each of the best brokers for options trading based on commissions, tools, order types, and incentives.
+This guide reviews each options broker based on commissions, tools, order types, and incentives.
 While each of the apps offers unique features and benefits, all of them provide more than adequate tools to help you figure out how set up and execute anything from simple puts and calls to complicated, multi-leg bull and bear spread combinations.

 As the famous investing champion of 1984 Martin Schwartz said, “A lot of people get so enmeshed in the markets that they lose their perspective.
 Working longer does not necessarily equate with working smarter.
 In fact, sometimes is the other way around.”